 Clearly many consumers are using social media as their news source too….so look for news that is authenticated and a little bit edgy.

-While this all suggests that there is the obvious opportunity for providing good and thoughtful opinion in your area of expertise, there is a further opportunity for differentiation simply by engaging with your target audience.
-Just being part of their “community” is itself a point of difference and opportunity for acceptance.
+While this all suggests that there is the obvious opportunity for providing good and thoughtful opinion in your area of expertise, there is a further opportunity for differentiation simply by engaging with your target audience, in your own unique tone & style.
+Being personal.
+Being personable.
+Humanising the brand if you prefer.
+Just being part a real person who fits their “community” is itself a point of difference and opportunity for acceptance.

-So use social media as a way of being social which is enough to be just a little different to most professionals when it comes to digital engagement, and that will be enough in itself to help you stand out.
+So use social media as a way of being social which is enough to be just a little different to most professionals when it comes to digital engagement, and that may well be enough in itself to help you stand out.

 You might also be interested in this related article: